preis8/Dice-Game/README.md

 - Functions;
 - if / else / switch;

+**Please note:** I'm aware that this is *not* the shortest solution, however I solved the problem this way to force myself to write more code.

 ## Credits and Context

 The project was made under the course [The Complete 2022 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/), on Udemy.
 All images and the page html and css files were already provided.